 Will I earn the same degree that on-campus students earn?

 Yes.
 The University of Florida awards the same degree regardless of the delivery method.
 The traditional campus-based program and the online program both earn a master of science in pharmacy with a concentration in medication therapy management.

 How long will it take to earn my M.S. in Individualized Medicine?

 The degree plan for the Online Master of Science in Pharmacy with a concentration in Individualized Medicine is paced to be completed in roughly five semesters (31 credits) or 18 months.
 Students may take up to seven years to complete their degree.
 Please note that coursework taken as a non-degree student is also part of the seven-year time-frame.
 If the degree is not completed within seven years the coursework taken prior will expire.

 Students should consult the degree plan if they want to graduate in five semesters.

 One of the benefits of studying in a small learning community is the special support students receive from peers and faculty.
 Students typically find that this support greatly helps them to stay on track.
 Instructors recognizes personal challenges and want to help students to succeed.

 Yes.
-Credits taken to earn the Graduate Certificate in Comprehensive Medication Management can be transferred toward the online Master of Science in Pharmacy with a major in Pharmaceutical Sciences and a concentration in Medication Therapy Management.
+Credits taken to earn the Graduate Certificate in Comprehensive Medication Management can be transferred toward the online Master of Science in Pharmacy with a major in Pharmaceutical Sciences and a concentration in Individualized Medicine.
 Students must earn a grade of “B” or higher to transfer credits and must be admitted to the master’s degree program for credits to transfer.
 All coursework counted toward your master’s degree must be completed during the seven years immediately preceding the term in which the degree is awarded.

 I’ve previously taken graduate courses.
 Can those courses be transferred?